shawn-nyk/tp/docs/DeveloperGuide.md

 ![ExecuteEditMeCommandAlt.png](images/dg-profile/ExecuteEditMeCommandAlt.png)

   * Pros:
-    * This reduces code volume by keeping the `Model` interface lean as it no longer has to provide methods for all operations of its internal components.
+    * This reduces code volume by keeping the model interface lean as it no longer has to provide methods for all operations of its internal components.
-    * This may marginally improve performance as it bypasses the `Model` interface to interact with the `profileList ` and `FilteredList` directly.
+    * This may marginally improve performance as it bypasses the model interface to interact with the `profileList ` and `FilteredList` directly.
   * Cons:
     * This exposes the internal components of the `Model` which increases coupling as `EditProfileCommand` is now